The Lee Parish Council’s Role is to:

 Members of the Parish Council are:

-Vice Chair: Cllr Colin Sully ( cllr.sully@thelee.org.uk)
+Chair: Cllr Colin Sully ( cllr.sully@thelee.org.uk)

 Councillors:

-Cllr Nick Rose ( cllr.rose@thelee.org.uk)
+Cllr Jamie Wilkinson ( cllr.wilkinson@thelee.org.uk)

 Other useful contact details for questions or exchange of information are: